puppetlabs/puppetlabs-puppetdb/README.md

 The amount of disk space (in MB) to allow for temporary message storage.
 Defaults to `undef`, using the PuppetDB built-in default.

+####`disable_update_checking`

+Setting this to true disables checking for updated versions of PuppetDB and sending basic analytics data to Puppet.
+Defaults to `undef`, using the PuppetDB built-in default.

 ####`certificate_whitelist_file`

 The name of the certificate whitelist file to set up and configure in PuppetDB.
 Defaults to `/etc/puppetdb/certificate-whitelist` or `/etc/puppetlabs/puppetdb/certificate-whitelist` for FOSS and PE respectively.